infinum/frontend-handbook/SASS Styleguide/File organization.md

 Media file should contain the variables and mixins used to define the media queries and breakpoints on the site.

-**Usage of the media [mixin](/resources/media.scss) is highly recommended as it is explicit and will standardize media queries.** Inside the file there is a comment on how to use and configure the media mixin.
+**Usage of the media [mixin](https://github.com/infinum/media-blender) is highly recommended as it is explicit and will standardize media queries.** The readme in the repository explains configuration and usage of the mixin.

 Otherwise, syntax is as follows.